handsontable/handsontable/docs/next/guides/cell-features/disabled-cells.md

 In many use cases, you will need to configure a certain column to be read-only.
 This column will be available for keyboard navigation and <kbd>CTRL+C</kbd>.
 Editing and pasting data will be disabled.

-To make a column read-only, declare it in the `columns` setting.
+To make a column read-only, declare it in the [`columns`](@/api/options.md#columns) configuration option.
 You can also define a special renderer function that will dim the read-only values, providing a visual cue for the user that the cells are read-only.

 ::: example #example1
 ```js